xiaoshan1994/xiaoshan1994.github.io/content/post/pl/lca_ChinaBanEnvirImp.md

  Note that an item has a beneficial environmental impact when its value is negative.
 To enhance the visibility of midpoint indicator values on the ordinate axis, the unit of each indicator was adjusted as shown in the brackets at the bottom of the Figure.
 * Five midpoint indicators of ReCiPe [^rec]: global warming(GW, kg CO2 eq), fine particulate matter formation (FPMF, kg PM2.5eq), fresh water ecotoxicity (FWE, kg 1,4-DCB eq), human carcinogenic toxicity (HCT, kg 1,4-DCB eq) and water consumption (WC, $m^3$)

+# Methods
+* Baseline Scenario: the average value of trade data from 2013 to 2016 (or 2008 to 2016 if it fluctuates greatly).
+2017 is excluded as it differs from both sides.
+{{< alert info >}}For me, setting the average value of 18 and 19 as the baseline scenario while 20 and 21 as the Covid-19 scenario {{< /alert >}}

 [^rec]: [ReCiPe is a method for the **impact assessment** (LCIA) in a LCA](https://www.rivm.nl/en/life-cycle-assessment-lca/recipe).
 Life cycle impact assessment (LCIA) translates emissions and resource extractions into a limited number of environmental impact scores by means of so-called characterisation factors.